 We don't spam, promise!

-Last thoughts on the packing list for family beach vacation
+Last thoughts on the packing list for a family beach vacation

 It seems like it’s quite a long list, right?